PixelPolo/OneMenuApp/frontend/README.md

 # OneMenu Angular Client

-OneMenu is a collaborative meal planning app designed to help users create a shared.
+**OneMenu** is a collaborative meal planning app designed to help users create a shared menu
-menu by allowing invited guests to vote on various starters, main courses, desserts, and more.
+by allowing invited guests to vote on various starters, main courses, desserts, and more.
 An optimization algorithm processes all the votes and selects the menu that
-maximizes overall satisfaction across the group — ideal for events, dinners, and parties.
+**maximizes overall satisfaction** across the group — ideal for events, dinners, and parties.

 ## Features